 The debt securities will be our unsecured direct obligations.
 They may be senior or subordinated indebtedness.
 The debt securities will be issued under one or more indentures between us and a trustee.
 Any indenture will be subject to, and governed by, the Trust Indenture Act of 1939, as amended.
-We have filed with the registration statement relating to the offered debt securities a form of indenture relating to our senior subordinated securities.
+We have filed with the registration statement relating to the offered debt securities a form of indenture relating to our senior securities and a form of indenture relating to our senior subordinated securities.
 The statements made in this prospectus relating to any indenture and the debt securities to be issued under any indenture are summaries of certain anticipated provisions of the indentures and do not purport to be complete.
 They are subject to, and are qualified in their entirety by reference to the indentures and the debt securities.